Linear seesaw mechanism from dark sector: Summary and conclusions

 In this work we have proposed a minimal model where neutrino mass generation arises at the one-loop level within the linear seesaw mechanism.
 Lepton number violation is seeded by a dark sector involving three Majorana fermions and two types of dark scalars, one isodoublet and the other isosinglet under the \SM symmetry. {The small neutrino masses arise from the spontaneous lepton number violation by a small Higgs triplet vacuum expectation value and involve the interplay of the one-loop dark sector seed with the linear seesaw mechanism.} Our multiplet choice prevents the appearance of unwanted tree-level mass terms that could contribute to neutrino masses, making them genuinely calculable.

 We have studied the predicted rates for charged lepton flavour violation, Figs.~\ref{fig:figmuegFeyn} and \ref{fig:figmueg}.
 We briefly discuss the prospects for testing our framework with the results of current and future lepton flavour violation searches.
-We have commented also on the WIMP dark-matter phenomenology of our model, Figs.~\ref{figfermionDM}, \ref{fig:figDMscalar} and \ref{DMplot}, focusing on the case in which the lightest dark particle (DM) is the lightest neutral scalar arising from the dark sector.
+We have also commented on the WIMP dark-matter phenomenology of our model.
+For example, Figs.~\ref{figfermionDM} and \ref{DMplotfermion} correspond to the case where lightest dark fermion acts as the DM candidate.
+On the other hand, Figs. \ref{fig:figDMscalar} and \ref{DMplot} are for the case in which the DM candidate is the lightest neutral scalar arising from the dark sector.
 Finally we make some comments on possible collider implications, Fig.~\ref{fig:pptoD1Da1}.
 However, these would require a dedicated scrutiny outside the scope of this paper.

 \textbf{Note added}